-The consolidated financial statements have been prepared in accordance with IFRSs issued by the IASB.
+The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards issued by the International Accounting Standards Board.

-The consolidated financial statements have been prepared on historical cost basis, except for certain financial instruments that are measured at revalued amount or fair values at the end of each reporting period, as explained in the accounting policies below.
+The consolidated financial statements have been prepared on historical cost basis, except for certain financial instruments that are measured at fair values at the end of each reporting period, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.